DVD

 DVDs have differing capacities.

-• One of the most common DVDs is the single-sided, single-layer disc, capable of holding 4.7 GB.
+- One of the most common DVDs is the single-sided, single-layer disc, which holds 4.7 GB.

 What is the difference between a DVD and a CD?

 Physically, a DVD and CD look the same.
-Both discs are the same size and have a labeled and unlabeled side where the data is read by a laser.
-However, as was mentioned in the intro, DVD technology allows that same-sized disc to hold more information than a CD.
+Both discs are the same size and have a labeled and unlabeled side where the laser reads the data.
+However, DVD technology allows that same-sized disc to hold more information than a CD.

 What DVD player should I get to play movies on my computer?